handyc/1is1/README.md

 x = "hi everybody!"              # x and "hi everybody!" are equivalent

-return = f(x)                    # the value of return is equivalent to the value of resolving f(x) --
+return = f(x)                    # value of return is equivalent to resolving f(x) --
-                                 # since x is known from above, the function is executed
+                                 # x is known from above, so the function is executed

                                  # the text "hi everybody!" is displayed on the screen
                                  # but "1is1 demo" is not displayed